fedllanes/facial_recognition_pi/README.md

 #### There's a full spanish report in word in the repository.
 #### ------------------------------------------------------------------------------------

-This proyect uses a raspberry pi 3B and its camera to detect people, to for example, open a door.
+This proyect uses a raspberry pi 3B and its camera to detect people to, for example, open a door.

+It uses algorithms to detect faces and compare them to saved faces on a database.

 The idea of this proyect is to make a script where you can add new users, tweak the parameters and pick a GPIO pin to activate once a face has been detected.
-Everything will be saved on a log, and users can also be deleted at any time.
+Everything will be saved on a log, users can also be deleted at any time.

 There's a terminal interface to make things simpler.

 ## Requirements